 by Robert Lanz, LCSW

 In case you don’t have a TV or a newspaper or internet connection, a young woman with terminal cancer named Brittany Maynard has been in the news for the last few weeks.
-She was well aware of her impending death and the painful and debilitating “cure” available to her that perhaps might squeak out a few more days of life.
+She was well aware of her impending death and the painful and debilitating “treatment” available to her that perhaps might squeak out a few more days of life.
 She decided against it.

 Those of us who work in hospitals know there are physicians who will buck the system and bend things around in an attempt to help someone with Brittany’s particular end-of-life wishes.
 But Brittany’s wishes are not the routine.
 To die her way, Brittany had to move to Oregon, where the medical establishment is more open and more caring, I might add, to people making Brittany’s choice.